Millennials and Bank Branches: A Bad Match

 Banks have a huge amount of money tied up in operating branches.
-For example, Wells Fargo has just over 8,000 retail locations spread across the U.S. The cost of maintaining these branches is huge, averaging between $200,000 and $400,000 per branch per year.
+For example, Wells Fargo has roughly 5,400 retail branches spread across the U.S. The cost of maintaining these branches is huge, averaging between $600,000 and $800,000 per branch per year.
 Someone needs to pay for those branches whether or not they are used — and it’s customers.
-If you take the national average of approximately 1,500 customers served per branch, that works out to approximately $200 per customer per year.
+If you take the national average of approximately 1,500 customers served per branch, that works out to approximately $400 per customer per year.

 To make matters worse, banks are not sensitive to how their economics are perceived by customers.
 For example, after the recent Federal Reserve rate cut, Jamie Dimon, the CEO of JPMorgan Chase, was asked how he would deal with negative pressure on revenues caused by a decreasing interest rate environment.
 Without missing a beat, he replied that they’d just find other fees to charge consumers to make up for the difference.